 Chinese medicine is, at its core, a preventive medicine.
 Many Chinese medicine texts begin by giving guidelines on how to stay healthy before addressing how to treat disease.

-Here are some ideas to help you stay healthy while socially distancing.
+Here are some ideas to help you stay healthy.

 Supplements, herbs & acupuncture

 If you want to enhance immunity and help calm your nervous system, I have the herbs and supplements in stock!
-I’m happy to prescribe them in conjunction with an immune-boosting acupuncture session or as an herbal consult either in person or virtually.
+I’m happy to prescribe them in conjunction with an immune-boosting acupuncture session or as an herbal consult either via Zoom.

-Please know that I am monitoring the situation closely, and disinfecting the office and washing my hand meticulously.
+Please know that I am monitoring the situation closely, disinfecting the office and washing my hand meticulously.
 I am monitoring the California state and Marin public health recommendations and will continue to offer health care services in accordance with local and statewide regulations.
-If I do need to close due to COVID-19 and you have an appointment scheduled, I will call you immediately.

 Practice social distance and support local businesses